Belgian net salary calculator — from gross to net in 2026

 ⚠️ What this calculation does not cover

 The tool does not cover: specific deductions (service vouchers, childcare, regional mortgage loan), particular blue-collar vs white-collar contributions, municipal tax (additional 6-9%), specific tax regimes (researchers, expats), nor the withholding tax calculated at the joint committee level.
 For the exact figure to 0.1% accuracy, look at your payslip or use the official simulator from the Federal Public Service Finance.
+If you want to know how this net translates into a home loan, see your borrowing capacity.

 🎯 Employee vs self-employed — who earns more net?